emily-yu/mongo-scheduler/README.md

+project description
+the main functionality is clicking a button and scheduling an alert x seconds later. the project will save the data to mongodb atlas, such that the data is maintained on there.

 instructions

+setup for template
 1
 https://reactjs.org/docs/create-a-new-react-app.html
 npx create-react-app my-app
 cd my-app
 npm start

+lets clean the template out and get the application framework ready for usage!
 2
 clear out old assets to have a clean slate